SoK: Anti-Facial Recognition Technology: Attacking to Disrupt Face Pre-processing

-\pr~can also {\em anonymize} their face images to remove identity information.
-Physical anonymization can be easily achieved by wearing masks, hats, makeup, etc, which overlaps with ``avoiding image capture'' in $\crcs{1}$ discussed in \S\ref{sec:capture}.
-Thus our discussion below focuses on {\em digital anonymization} techniques applied to {\em online face images}.

-To anonymize face images, the leading proposals use generative adversarial networks (GANs)~\cite{gans} and differential privacy~\cite{dwork2014algorithmic}.
-Several proposals use GANs to first transform face images into latent space vectors, modify those vectors to remove identity information, and reconstruct the images from the modified vectors~\cite{deepprivacy, deepblur, yang2021systematical}.
+\looseness=-1 \para{Anonymizing Faces $\crcs{2b}$.} \pr~can also {\em anonymize} their face images to remove identity information.
+In this setting, \pr~creates an $x'$ such $\mathcal{G}(x') \ne \mathcal{G}(x)$, i.e. the result after processing is still usable but represents a fake identity. {\em Physical anonymization} can be easily achieved by wearing masks, hats, makeup, etc, which overlaps with ``avoiding image capture'' in $\crcs{1}$ discussed in \S\ref{sec:collection}.
+Leaving proposals for {\em digital anonymization} use generative adversarial networks (GANs)~\cite{gans} and differential privacy~\cite{dwork2014algorithmic}.
+Several such proposals use GANs to transform face images into latent space vectors, modify those vectors to remove identity information, and reconstruct the images from the modified vectors~\cite{deepprivacy, deepblur, yang2021systematical}.
 The modified faces still look human but are anonymized to prevent accurate identification.
-Another proposal, IdentityDP~\cite{identitydp}, uses similar techniques but goes a step further by providing provably differentially private identity protection.
+Another proposal, IdentityDP~\cite{identitydp}, uses similar techniques but also claim to provide differentially private identity protection.

-A side effect of anonymization is that the anonymized faces generally do not resemble the original face but carry significant changes in shape, skin tone, hair color, or other properties.